Waypoints and custom routes

 • Alternative routes are calculated between the origin and destination points specified in the base path parameter locations.

-• The reference route may contain traffic incidents of the type ROAD_CLOSURE, which are ignored for the travel time and traffic delay calculations.
+• The reference route may contain traffic incidents of the type ROAD_CLOSURE, which are ignored when calculating travel time and traffic delays.

 1val supportingPoints = loadSupportingPointsFromFile()